jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

   - Location
     - Your new vault with be placed in “~/Documents”
     - Use “Browse” button to select `~/Documents/Obsidian_vaults`
-      - The 🚨 has already created this folder for you
+      - The Hypervisor has already created this folder for you
       - The Hypervisor has also already *opened* this folder for you.
 You can drag this folder’s folder alias icon into the Open/Save dialog box in order to set the correct location.
     - ❑ Click the “Create” button